Routine Vaccines for Babies and Children

 - During a prolonged heart, lung, liver or kidney disease when the immune system is not impaired.

-- If the allergic reaction to any of the ingredients of the vaccine is not severe, or in the case of the influenza vaccine, to the albumen.
+- If the allergic reaction to any of the ingredients of the vaccine is not severe, or in the case of the influenza vaccine, if there is albumin allergy.

 - If another immediate relative suffered from an allergic reaction or side effects following a vaccine.